 As one of the first institutions in the country (and the only university in Ohio) to offer a Graduate Certificate in Sport Analytics, you'll gain access to cutting-edge knowledge and techniques from leading scholars.
 Effectively analyze and critically apply sport analytics knowledge and skills to address real-world sport performance and business issues.

-To apply for the online Sport Analytics Graduate Certificate, you'll need:
+To apply for the Sport Analytics Graduate Certificate, you'll need:

 Current and newly admitted Miami graduate students (including combined degree students) can apply using the graduate certificate form.
 Students must be admitted to the certificate program before taking courses for certification.